anonymoose2/reproducible-research_homework/README.md

 **c)** Edit the script to make a reproducible simulation of Brownian motion.
 Commit the file and push it to your forked `reproducible-research_homework` repo.
 (10 points)

-This representative of brownian motion
+It edited the script to include the set.seed line of code.
+This is representative of brownian motion, which is a random process.

 **d)** Go to your commit history and click on the latest commit.
 Show the edit you made to the code in the comparison view (add this image to the **README.md** of the fork).
 (5 points)